Updated June 23, 2023

-Select the number of cells you want to merge.
-In this case, I want to merge YEAR main heading from the cell B1 to E1.
-Now press the shortcut key ALT + H + M + M.
+Step 1: Select the number of cells you want to merge.
+In this example, we want to merge the cells containing the “YEAR” main heading from B1 to E1.
+To do this quickly, press the shortcut key ALT + H + M + M.

-We need to merge the region as well.
-Select the cells A1:A2.
-Press the shortcut key ALT + H + M + M.
+Step 2: Next, we also need to merge the cells containing the region names.
+To do this, select cells A1:A2 and use the same shortcut key ALT + H + M + M.

 It will merge the selected cells.

-Now you need not to do the merge for all the remaining years, rather you can just select the one more year and press F4 function key.
-It will recall the previous action you performed in the previous action.
+Step 2: You don’t have to use the merge function for all the remaining years.
+Rather, simply select the next year and press the F4 function key to repeat the previous action.
+It will recall the previous action performed.

 Different Alignment Options